SharonaBadloe/Traditional-and-Neural-Semantic-Role-Labeling/README.md

 -  **Length of list of ancestors and children:** This feature measures how much a token is embedded within the dependency structure, by finding the list of ancestors and children of a target token and by measuring its length.
 It is expected the argument labels can correlate with this measure and certain argument labels are more likely to have a great length.
 -  **Corresponding predicate of an argument:** Since each argument depends on its predicate, and each predicate does not takes the same types of arguments, it was decided to use it as a feature.
 This way, it is expected that the classifier would make more accurate predictions.

-### 4. Machine Learning Algorithm
+### 4. Argument Classification (with Machine Learning)

 The machine learning algorithm chosen for these classification tasks was Support Vector Machines (SVM).
 SVMs are supervised learning models using learning algorithms that evaluate data for classification and regression analysis in machine learning.
 Moreover, it can be seen from previous studies on SRL that this one was the most frequently used classifier.
 The kernel approach allows SVMs to do non-linear classification efficiently by implicitly mapping their inputs into high-dimensional feature spaces.

 For the machine learning classification, the features were extracted in a new file with the corresponding gold labels from the duplicated file.
 It was decided to use all the gold labels and not only the ones corresponding to the arguments and predicates thet were found in the identification procedure.
 The motivation behind this decision was as it was aimed to train a more general classifier that ideally would be able to capture a larger number of arguments, instead of just relying on the rule-based approached.

 ### 5. Summary Table for all the Results Generated

 *Three evaluations: Predicate and argument identification and argument classification*

 ### 6. Conclusion

+???

 ### References

 Amjad Abu-Jbara and Dragomir Radev.
 2012.
 Umichigan: A conditional random field model for resolving the